Curly Girl VS Wavy Girl Method: What’s the Difference?

 Wavy hair falls under type 2

-A good way of figuring out your hair type is to look at the commonly used hair chart.
+A good way of figuring out your hair type is to look at the commonly used hair chart or reading this article.
 Created by Andre Walker, the chart categorises each hair pattern from type 1 to type 4 - wavy hair tends to fall under type 2.

 ● 2A - Hair that grows straight at the crown but has a slight wave through the lengths.
 The waves and body form naturally when dried but the density can feel thin and be easily weighed down by heavy products.